 Music majors can expect to be involved in private lessons, ensembles, theatrical productions, concerts, performance tours, program planning, public relations, interdisciplinary projects, and community outreach and service.
-The program is open to students with all levels of musical back ground, from beginning to advanced.
-Pfeiffer will not award a B.A. in Music and a B.A. in Music and Worship to the same students.
+The program is open to students with all levels of musical back ground, from beginning to advance.
+Pfeiffer will not award a B.A. in Music and a B.A. in Sacred Music to the same students.